MicrosoftDocs/office-developer-client-docs.es-ES/docs/outlook/mapi/mapping-canonical-property-names-to-mapi-names.md

 ms.lasthandoff: 05/29/2019
 ms.locfileid: "34541921"
 ---
-# <a name="mapping-canonical-property-names-to-mapi-names"></a>Asignar nombres de propiedad canónica a nombres MAPI
+# <a name="mapping-canonical-property-names-to-mapi-names"></a>Asignación de nombres de propiedades canónicas a nombres MAPI